Published: Apr 24, 2026

 Ecommerce goals: Track revenue, transactions, and top-converting landing pages.

-First, click the blue “Add Client” button at the top right corner.
-Fill in the required details—such as company name, website, and country—and then select “Add.”
+Once you've identified your client's KPIs, add their profile in the AgencyAnalytics platform.
+Click the blue "Add Client" button at the top right corner.
+Fill in the required details (company name, website, and country), then select "Add."

 Go to "Data Sources" in the left-hand navigation bar.

-You’ll then be prompted for your client’s credentials.
-Once the integration is successfully connected, repeat this process as needed.
+You'll then be prompted for your client's credentials.
+Once the integration is connected, repeat this process as needed.

-Now it’s on to the fun stuff!
-To begin creating a dashboard, click “Templates” in the left-hand menu.
-Then navigate to “Clients”, select a profile, and choose “Create Dashboard Section.”
+Now it's on to the fun stuff.
+To begin creating a dashboard, click "Templates" in the left-hand menu.
+Then navigate to "Clients", select a profile, and choose "Create Dashboard Section."

 Start from scratch: Build a blank section and add only the widgets and metrics that matter most.
+This gives you full control over your custom SEO dashboard.

 Use a pre-built template: Quickly launch a ready-made SEO dashboard template or choose platform-specific versions for tools like Google Analytics or GSC.
+That's the fastest way to get a professional dashboard running.

 Our agency works with many businesses in different industries and lifecycle stages.
 Customizable dashboards give us the flexibility to explore what's important to each individual client while providing structure.
 That way, we don't have to start every report from scratch.